Franciscol9123/Python-Challenge/README.md

 # Python-Challenge
-Using python to analyze bank and election data
+Using python I had to analyze bank and election data while printing the results as a text file.